 The festival which offers top rock and indie names, legendary acts, and rising stars, on a large main stage, smaller tented stage, and smaller stages in a relaxed festival atmosphere returns for its 50th anniversary from Thursday 21st until Sunday 24th June 2018.

 Confirmed acts include Kasabian, The Killers, Depeche Mode, Liam Gallagher, Van Morrison, Manic Street Preachers, Chase & Status, Chic featuring Nile Rodgers, Hacienda Classical, Travis, Rita Ora, Jessie J, Blossoms, Hurts, The Script, James Bay, Sigrid, and many more, with many more acts still to come.

-For the details including day splits where available please see the line-up page.
+For the details including most day and stage splits please see the line-up page.